Last updated on August 12, 2024

 Peema Outrider | Illustration by Craig J Spearing

-I was disappointed not to see a new fabricate card in one of the Modern Horizons sets where old keywords were reused.
+I was so excited to see fabricate cards in Modern Horizons 3 where old keywords were reused.

-Until then I guess we just keep rocking Marionette Master reprints.
-Am I the only one who wants to see more of this keyword?
+Until then I guess we keep rocking Marionette Master and the โoffspringโ Marionette Apprentice.
+Am I the only one who wants to see more of this keyword, and more fabricate cards?
 Let me know in the comments or over in the Draftsim Discord.

-That’s all I have for you for now.
-Stay safe, stay healthy, and wash your hands!
+Thatโs all I have for you for now.
+Remember to wash your hands often!

 Follow Draftsim for awesome articles and set updates: